-As part of the Company's risk management programs, the Company uses a variety of financial instruments, including foreign currency option and forward exchange contracts.
+currency option and forward exchange contracts.
 The Company does not hold or issue derivative financial instruments for trading purposes.

-The Company hedges against the currency risk associated with firmly committed and anticipated transactions for the next twelve months denominated in European euros, Canadian dollars or Japanese yen.
+The Company hedges against the currency risk associated with firmly committed and anticipated transactions for the next twelve months denominated in European euros, Canadian dollars and Japanese yen.

 The Company accounts for these instruments as cash flow hedges.
 In accordance with SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activity," as amended, such financial instruments are marked to market with the offset to accumulated other comprehensive income and subsequently recognized as a component of cost of goods sold when the underlying transaction is recognized.
 Hedge effectiveness is determined by evaluating whether gains and losses on hedges will offset gains and losses on the underlying exposures.
-Hedge ineffectiveness was not material during the three months ended March 31, 2005 and 2004.
+Hedge ineffectiveness was not material during the three and six months ended June 30, 2005 and 2004.